nagato0519/classs-mentors/README.md

 - [x] User can log in & register an account.
 - [x] User can create a profile containing classes taken, bio, classification, etc.
+- [x] User can navigate across three tab bar items
-- [x] User can view posted threads
+- [] User can view posted threads
 - [] Users can direct message other students and mentors
 - [] Users can post on a discussion board about a class